 In Conversation with Lyse Doucet, BBC Chief International Correspondent

-Lyse Doucet joins us for a 1 to 1 interview, in which she’ll reflect on world events - from her unique perspective as one of the most experienced correspondents of her generation.
+Lyse Doucet reflects on world events, from her unique perspective as one of the most experienced correspondents of her generation.

 Reaching New Audiences - how to connect beyond traditional news outlets?